 The Sky Chart view is the primary screen of SkySafari.
-It consists of the Time and Location bar at the top, the main Sky Chart in the middle, and a Toolbar along the bottom.
+It consists of the Time, Compass/AR, and Status bar at the top, the main Sky Chart in the middle, and a Toolbar along the bottom.

 The first time your run SkySafari, the program will ask if you want to retrieve your current location using the GPS or network location capabilities built into your iOS or Android device.
 You can always change these settings later, using the main Settings view.

-After you tap on an object, the status bar also shows an object's common name, catalog number, magnitude, type, and constellation for a few seconds.
+After you tap on an object, the Status Bar also shows an object's common name, catalog number, magnitude, type, and constellation for a few seconds.
 You can get this information back by tapping the status bar again.
-You can still get more detailed information on the object by tapping the "Selection" button in the toolbar and selecting "Object Info", or by double-tapping on the object itself.
+You can still get more detailed information on the object by tapping the "Info" button to the right of the selected object's name.

 The Toolbar contains buttons to bring up commonly-used functions and other secondary views used by SkySafari.
-These include Search, Object Info, Center, Orbit, Settings, Observe, Time Flow, Compass, Tonight, Night Vision, SkyWeek, Scope Control, LiveSky, Share, and Help.
-Android users can toggle the Toolbar by tapping the hardware Menu button on their device.
+These include Search, Tonight, Observe, Scope, and Search.

 The sky chart shows an accurate depiction of the sky.
 The information displayed is highly configurable, and may be changed in the SkySafari Settings views.
 The sky chart shows the location of the stars, planets, and deep sky objects (star clusters, nebulae, and galaxies) as seen from your date, time, and location.